-Centre for London is undertaking research to shape this agenda so that it reflects the scale of the challenges within London and recognises the importance of the capital to the UK’s economy.
+Following the publication of the Government’s Levelling Up White Paper, Centre for London is undertaking research and advocacy to shape this agenda so that it reflects the scale of the challenges within London and recognises the importance of the capital to the UK’s economy.

-There is a poor understanding of the scale of the socio-economic challenges within London, despite the city having the worst levels of poverty and deprivation of any part of the country.
-We will build a more persuasive argument on the need to level up within London.
+There is a poor understanding in some places of the scale of the socio-economic challenges within London, despite the city having the worst levels of poverty and deprivation of any part of the country.
+Through the first phase of research, we will build a more persuasive argument on the need to level up within London.